Direct Estimation of the Density of States for Fermionic Systems: Conclusions

 In this work we develop a range of new techniques for estimating thermodynamic properties using quantum computers.
 The central object we consider is the Fourier transform of the DOS (FDOS) and develop new and improved methods for estimating it.
 First, we develop new methods for estimating the DOS not only for the full Hilbert space but rather for a subspace which is of crucial importance when simulating fermionic systems using quantum computers.
 Second, we introduce deterministic circuits that enable direct sampling of the FDOS.
 Third, we detail a broad range of random circuits that enable direct sampling of the FDOS but using very simple 1-design initialisation circuits (random single qubit rotations are sufficient) and controlled time evolutions.
 We then detail that our FDOS sampling techniques enable the direct estimation of either the DOS or other thermodynamic properties (through random FDOS importance sampling).

 We simulate our approach in a broad range of numerical experiments.
 First, we analysed that the approach is surprisingly robust against algorithmic as well as against gate errors that are expected in early fault-tolerant quantum computers.
-We then introduced a novel variational dynamics approach that uses the CoVaR optimiser to train parameters of a variational circuit~\cite{boyd2022training} -- which then enabled us to demonstrate how the present approach may potentially be implemented in noisy NISQ devices.
+We then introduced a novel variational dynamics approach that uses the CoVaR optimiser to train parameters of a variational circuit~\cite{boyd2022training} -- which then enabled us to demonstrate how the present approach may potentially be implemented in NISQ devices given there is no limit on how shallow we set the time evolution (affecting only the spectral resolution to which the DOS is faithfully resolved), and our techniques can further be combined with techniques like TE-PAI \cite{kiumi2024te}, which exchange depth requirements for sampling overhead.

+Nonetheless, the ultimate value of NISQ devices for studying many-body quantum systems is currently a matter of contention \cite{zimboras2025myths} Indeed, the main bottleneck of our approach is the ability to perform time evolution, and setting the evolution time too short may lead to classical simulability.
+It seems increasingly likely that practically simulating dynamics beyond capabilities of classical methods will require circuit depths that necessitate some form of error correction.
+We believe that our approach may therefore be a practical enabler for the exploitation of early fault-tolerant devices, which are expected to enable medium to deep time evolution for practically relevant Hamiltonians beyond classical simulability.